engity-com/bifroest/docs/reference/auditlog/recording.md

 ## Export and playback

-* `recording export` verifies the signature and content before writing a full, **never redacted** Cast.
+* [`recording export`](../cli/recording/export.md) verifies the signature and content before writing a full, **never redacted** Cast; `--with-sensitive` is required.
 Protect `session.cast` and open it with an [asciicast v3 player](https://docs.asciinema.org/manual/asciicast/v3/).
+* [`recording verify`](../cli/recording/verify.md) checks a locally selected UUID against the configured signing identity, or an offline file against `--expectedProducerId`, without outputting Cast content.
+It reports whether verification was outer or full.
 * Bifröst does not list, download or play recordings.
 Remote targets store only sealed originals, not plaintext Casts.
 For metadata without export, use [`recording inspect`](../cli/recording/inspect.md); see the [native format](../../formats/recording.md) for verification details.

 ## Examples